johndward01/CSharp_Software_Development_Review/README.md

 ### Null-Conditional Operator:

-> Note: Available in C# 8.0 and later

 The null-conditional operator applies an operation to its operand only if that operand is non-null.
 Otherwise the result of applying the operator is null.

+> Note: Only available in C# 8.0 and later

-Example
+#### Example

 ```cs
 var exampleList = new List<string>();
 var exampleValue = exampleList?.Add("myString");
 ```

-Explanation
+#### Explanation

-In the above example, exampleValue will be a list with one value, myString.
+- In the above example, exampleValue will be a list with one value, myString.
-If exampleList had been null, i.e. if the first line had been `var exampleList = null;`, exampleValue would have been set to null.
+- If exampleList had been null, i.e. if the first line had been `var exampleList = null;`, exampleValue would have been set to null.

 <br>
 <br>